great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/gx_overview.md

 3. Define Expectations
 4. Run Validations

 At each workflow step, different GX components are defined and used.
-This section introduces the key GX components required to create a data validation workflow.
+This section introduces the key GX Core components required to create a data validation workflow.

 ![GX workflow pattern with related GX components](./overview_images/gx_workflow_steps_and_components.png)